-The Call for Presentations (CFP) Is Now Open
+The Call for Presentations (CFP) Is Closed

 This invitation-only meeting is restricted to technical and managerial staff members of National CSIRTs.
 The meeting provides a forum for National CSIRTs to share information, tools, techniques, and strategies that address problems unique to CSIRTs that are responsible for a nation or an economy.

 - Limit your presentation to 20 minutes (including time for questions).

 - Abstracts for panels, facilitated discussions, and other formats are also encouraged.
 For panels, feel free to suggest countries/teams to be panel participants.

 - Include type (presentation, panel, etc.), title, presenter name(s), and focus area (from list below), and abstract.

 - Send your submission by September 30, 2020 to email@example.com.

 If you have a topic that you think is relevant to many National CSIRTs, but you are not sure if it fits into one of the below categories, please submit for consideration regardless of category.